AsaTyr2018/DevTransfer/README.md

 DevTransfer is a lightweight, self-hosted service for moving files between machines.
 A cross-platform CLI uploads data to a FastAPI backend which stores metadata in SQLite and serves one‑time download links.
 A browser-based admin panel lets authorised users create and revoke upload tokens.

+The server currently targets **Linux** while the client runs on **Windows and Linux**.

 ## Features

-- Cross-platform CLI for uploads and downloads
+- Cross-platform CLI for uploads and downloads (Windows and Linux)
-- FastAPI server storing files on disk with metadata in SQLite
+- FastAPI server for Linux storing files on disk with metadata in SQLite
 - One-time download links with configurable expiry
 - Web admin panel to create or revoke tokens and inspect uploads
 - Installer scripts for Linux and Windows